Skip to main content

 note

 In the Proxy Checkers field, select one or more proxy checkers (proxy checkers must be enabled to be used) and save (Save).
-You can also select all proxy checkers at once All (default value).
+You can also select all proxy checkers at once by choosing All (default value).

 Choosing a proxy checker for a task

-Now you can use the created Threads Config, with the specified proxies, in your tasks by selecting it in the Task Editor.
+Now you can use the created Threads Config with the specified proxies in your tasks by selecting it in the Task Editor.

 Select threads config